Can Dry Needle Therapy Offer Relief From Migraines or Headaches?

 - Shoulder conditions

-At Integrity Physio, we offer dry needling acupuncture, along with a range of other treatment options, as part of your individualised plan.
+At Integrity Physio, we offer dry needling physiotherapy, along with a range of other treatment options, as part of your individualised plan.
 All of our sessions are 30 minutes to allow enough time for thorough assessment, treatment and any questions you may have.
 We begin treatment right away from your first consultation.
 For a personalised experience in our exceptional facilities, make an appointment with one of our Senior Physiotherapists.

 For dry needling/acupuncture in South Perth, contact the team at Integrity Physio today on (08) 9368 0458.